Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: BLiMP Trajectories by Curriculum Ordering

-This appendix analyzes shuffle-ordering effects on BLiMP trajectories at 300B tokens.
-We compare each ordering to Random across model sizes and focus on probes with consistent, non-negligible differences.
+This appendix reports the BLiMP trajectories behind the ordering effects discussed in \S\ref{sec:results}.
+We compare each non-random ordering to Random across model sizes and focus on probes with differences that meet our selection thresholds.
 Table~\ref{tab:blimp_summary} summarizes final accuracy for selected probes; Figure~\ref{fig:blimp_pairwise} shows pairwise training trajectories for the key comparisons.